ori-sky/polar-space/designs/ships.md

 ## Inertial Damper System
 Inertial dampers help pilots keep control of their ship by ensuring that the ship reacts predictably to pilot inputs.
 Some pilots like to disable the IDS to "drift" their ship or perform other acrobatics whilst flying.
-This is not recommended as it severly reduces the manouver
+This is not recommended as it severely reduces the manoeuvrability of a ship.

 ## Weapons Array
 *SCF* ships have a class standardised weapons array allowing them to fit a wide variety of "Primary" and "Secondary" weapons for specific types of hull.